 The Oscars tend to make us sorta nostalgic.
 Not just for any moving pictures, though.
 For those food scenes in movies that you just can’t get out of your mind.
 Like the last scene in Big Night.
 The opener to Eat Drink Man Woman.
 Countless moments in Chocolat.
-That one scene in, well, never mind.
-And every single scene with Meryl Streep—and Stanley Tucci, too—in Julie & Julia.
+Every single scene with Meryl Streep—and Stanley Tucci, too—in Julie & Julia.
+That one scene in, well, you get the idea.
 We’re talking touching, witty, outrageous, or otherwise unforgettable food-minded moments.
 In the spirit of Oscars week, we tapped into your collective movie memories, requesting the most memorable moments in film that pertain to food.
 You didn’t let us down.
 In fact, we gotta say, your responses astounded us.
 Not just in terms of their numbers and diversity, but in what they revealed about you.
 As it turns out, you’re romantics.
 You’re gourmands.
 You’re closet trash talkers.
 You’re kind.
 You’re kooky.
 And, at times, you’re even kinky.
 More than anything, though, you’re the sort of souls who, like us, appreciate the countless everyday ways in which food intersects life.
 Without further ado, here are all the most memorable food scenes in movies we could muster.
 (Mind you, we said “memorable,” not “award-winning,” though some of them are that, too.)
 No need to ever again wonder what next to put in your Netflix queue.
-All that’s left is to pour yourself some bubbly, put up your tootsies, and raise a glass with us.
-Here’s to these moments of brilliance.—Renee Schettler Rossi
+All that’s left is to pour yourself some bubbly, settle down, and raise a glass with us.
+Here’s to these moments of brilliance.—Renee Schettler

 I love the scene in Babette’s Feast when her food transforms all the grumpy locals.

 Babette’s Feast when she relaxes with wine between courses.

 Babette’s Feast—the feast!